Rowntree Park: History

 A statue in the park, with the dovecote and Rowntree Lodge visible in the background.

-It was created in memory of employees of Rowntree's who died in the First World War, and was opened on 16 July 1921 by local entrepreneur and philanthropist Joseph Rowntree.
-Upon their purchase in 1919, the 17 acre of land cost £1,500.
-The park now covers an area of 10 ha, with it being extended in 1926/7 with the purchase of Clementhorpe allotments, and further in 2000 with the purchase of Butcher Terrace football fields.
+It was created in memory of employees of Rowntree's who died in the First World War, and was opened on 16 July 1921 by the local entrepreneur and philanthropist Joseph Rowntree.
+When the land was purchased in 1919, the 17 acre cost £1,500.
+The park was originally laid out by Fred Rowntree and W. J. Swain between 1919 and 1921.
+It now covers 10 ha, having been extended in 1926–27 with the purchase of the Clementhorpe allotments, and again in 2000 with the acquisition of Butcher Terrace football fields.
+Public swimming baths were opened in the park in 1924, and an aviary was added at the Richardson Street entrance in 1929, although it was removed during the 1950s.

-The gates at the riverbank entrance are eighteenth-century and were given by the company as a memorial to the people of York who died in the Second World War.
+The gates at the riverbank entrance were erected in 1954.
+They are early-18th-century gates believed to have come from Richings Park, Iver and were given by the company as a memorial to the people of York who died in the Second World War.
+The gates were Grade II* listed in 1983.
 There are further commemorative plaques on the dovecote.

-Rowntree Park celebrated its centenary in July 2021 with an open day and a number of activities in the park.
+The park was listed at Grade II by Historic England in 1999.
+It celebrated its centenary in July 2021 with an open day and a programme of activities.

-Each year since 2004 the park has won a Green Flag Award.
-This is awarded for reaching the English and Welsh national standard for parks and green spaces.
+Each year since 2004, the park has won a Green Flag Award, which is given to sites that meet the national standard for parks and green spaces in England and Wales.

+The park was flooded several times by the River Ouse in late 2023 and 2024, which led to its closure until a cleanup operation could be completed.
+It reopened in March 2024.

+In January 2026, children were reported to have been seen on the frozen lake.
+A month later, water-filled holes were reported as posing a danger to children.
+The council installed safety barriers around the holes, but was criticised by local residents as excessive, particularly as the holes were adjacent to the un-barriered lake.